11 Chocolate Liqueur Cocktails for a Decadent Sip

 Best for: Holiday downtime, romantic indulgence

 The perfect choice for Valentine’s chocolate cocktails, this drink combines chocolate and marshmallow flavours for pure indulgence.
-Chocolate liqueur anchors the sweetness, making it rich and cosy rather than over the top.
+Yes, it’s a little over the top, but that’s exactly the point!
+Chocolate liqueur anchors the sweetness, though, making it rich and cosy.

 A great garnish sets the tone before the first sip even happens.
 With chocolate cocktails, it’s all about contrast, texture, and aroma, so each finish adds a little extra drama without stealing the spotlight.
 Here are a few we love: